peerlibrary/annotator/src/tasks_introduction.coffee.md

       tasks.schedule()

 This will make *task D* depend on *task B*, *task E* and *task F*.
 Both shown methods do the same; you can add dependencies both using the task manager, and using the task objects themselves.
 Both can accept individual tasks, or lists of tasks.
-There also have `removeDeps` methods, doing what the name says.
+They also have `removeDeps` methods, doing what the name says.

-So, it this example, to output will look like this:
+So, for this example, the output will look like this:
  * task E: 0 - Starting
  * E
  * task E: 1 - Finished in 1ms.